 I’m going to start this duo of stocks to buy with Trupanion (NASDAQ:TRUP), a medical insurance provider for your pets.
 Specifically, Trupanion insures dogs and cats, but seeing as how these are the most popular pet species, this fits well for TRUP stock.

 Of course, we all know how expensive medical insurance for humans is.
 With insuring pets, it might seem overkill.
 However, our pets are often a huge part of our lives.
 Plus, an acute issue can cost thousands of dollars.
 In a recession, it might make sense to insure whatever you can, thus lifting the case for TRUP stock.

 IDEXX Laboratories (IDXX)

 IDEXX Laboratories (NASDAQ:IDXX) specializes in medical diagnostic equipment for pets.
-Up until a recent decline, business has been good for IDXX stock.
-Even with the drop in market value, shares are up nearly 47%.
+Business has been good for IDXX stock, and its shares have climbed 41% in the last year.

 And against a longer-term framework, you might want to consider adding IDXX to your list of potential stocks to buy.
 For one thing, Americans love their furry friends.
 According to the American Pet Products Association, nearly 70% of U.S. households own a pet.
 Moreover, millennials will spend more on their pets’ healthcare than on their own health-related needs.